 BPMN experts give a number of tips for making professional diagrams.

-Another way to keep your diagrams clean is by adding details with separate documentation.
+Keep your diagrams clean by adding details with separate documentation.
 For example, explain process requirements in a Google Doc, and then link to the Doc from your Lucidchart document.
 Links allow you to connect all of your information to one source without cluttering your diagram.

 Next, when you print your BPMN diagram, make sure it fits on one page.
 Lucidchart makes this easy by including a “fit to print” feature.
 Simply highlight your diagram, navigate to the page settings, select your desired paper size, and then click on the icon that says “fit.”
 Lucidchart will automatically shrink or scale your diagram to fit the paper size you selected.